-Before Halong Bay was recognized by UNESCO as a world natural heritage, and before Halong was opened for tourism, a lot of people lived and made their living on the bay.
-These fishermen gathered as communities to support each other in work and life, created several floating villages in Halong Bay really long ago, and still exist now.
-Let’s discover some beautiful ancient floating villages in the article below.
+Before Halong Bay was recognized by UNESCO as a world natural heritage, there were many fishermen who lived and made their living on the bay.
+They have formed communities to assist one another and created several fishing villages that still exist.
+Let’s discover some beautiful Halong Bay floating villages in the article below.

 Originally there were many floating villages that existed in Halong Bay and Lan Ha Bay in the old time.
-The life of the people living in these villages was hard and limited, especially for children going to school.
-Vietnam's government was making a huge effort to support these families by providing them jobs and housing to bring them onto the mainland.
+The life of the people living in these villages was hard and constrained, especially for children attending school.
+Vietnam's government was making a huge effort to support these families by providing them with jobs and housing so that they might relocate to the mainland.

-Nowadays, only a small number of families live in these fishing villages, keep their ancestors' traditional jobs, and contribute to the tourism industry a really interesting product that is an unlockable part of Halong Bay tourism.
+Nowadays, only a small number of families live in these fishing villages, keep their ancestors' traditional jobs, and contribute to the Halong Bay tourism industry with a really unique product that is unchangeable.

-Coming to Halong Bay, you will not want to regret not visiting one of the floating villages.
-All of them are amazing, but each is different from the others.
-All in all, they add up to the already colorful Halong Bay that is famous to foreigners who come to Vietnam.
+Coming to Halong Bay, you will have a wonderful time visiting one of these floating villages.
+All of them are amazing, but still different from the others.
+Overall, they contribute to the already vibrant Halong Bay and become an important part of Vietnam’s floating villages system.

 1. Cua Van Floating village

 - Location: Hung Thang commune, about 20km from the Tuan Chau tourist pier.

 - The largest and oldest floating village in Halong Bay.

 - Top 10 beautiful seaside villages in the world by Travel + Leisure.

 - Status: Still open for visitors.